 She’s from Rome, where she studied economics and political science, although retaining her passion for film, fine arts and foreign languages.
 She spent a few years traveling, and then moved to London to refine her studies.

 She has a BSc in Computer Science and a PhD in Media and Arts Technology from Queen Mary University of London, sponsored by the Engineering and Physical Sciences Research Council (EPSRC) and the Arts and Humanities Research Council (AHRC).

-Antonella has presented her work at many national and international design and science exhibitions.
-She has also been published in international conferences and journals.
+Antonella has exhibited her work at many design and science venues worldwide, and has also been published in international conferences and journals.
+Her work attracted media coverage, and was considered one of the most dynamic EPSRC-supported research of recent years.

 Through her interdisciplinary research she emphasizes the power of using technology to create new engaging experiences and reshape storytelling.
-Her latest work revolves around wearable technology and film studies in which haptic sensations accompany mood music to enhance the cinematic experience for the audience.
+Her acclaimed research work revolved around wearable technology and film studies in which haptic sensations accompanied mood music to enhance the cinematic experience for the audience.